A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Introduction

-The rendezvous (or gathering) problem seeks to gather mobile agents together on some node of a graph (see, e.g.,~\cite{Bampas2010} and the references within).
-In comparison, our particles follow the exclusion principle, and hence would not be able to gather at a single node, and are computationally simpler than the mobile agents considered.
+Works in a variety of areas of computer science have considered compression-type problems.
+In distributed computing, the rendezvous (or gathering) problem seeks to gather mobile agents together on some node of a graph (see, e.g.,~\cite{Bampas2010} and the references within).
+In comparison, our particles follow the exclusion principle, and hence are unable to gather at a single node.
+Our particles are also computationally simpler than the mobile agents considered.
+In swarm robotics, different variations of shape formation and aggregation problems have been studied (e.g.~\cite{Flocchini2008,Rubenstein2014,Gauci2014}), but always with robots that have more computational power or global knowledge/vision of the system than our particles do.
+Similarly, pattern formation and creation of convex structures has been studied in the {\it cellular automata} domain (e.g.~\cite{Chavoya2006,Deutsch2017}), but differs from our model by assuming more powerful computational capabilities.

-Lastly, in~\cite{nanocom-15, spaa-16}, algorithms for hexagon shape formation in the amoebot model were presented.
-Although a hexagon satisfies a compressed configuration as we define here, the Markov chain-based algorithm we present takes a fully decentralized and local approach.
-This is naturally self-stabilizing, forgoing the need for a seed particle that may coordinate or initiate some underlying organization of the set of particles, as required in~\cite{nanocom-15} and even more critically in~\cite{spaa-16}.
+Lastly, in~\cite{Derakhshandeh2015-shape,Derakhshandeh2016}, algorithms for hexagon shape formation in the amoebot model were presented.
+Although a hexagon satisfies our definition of a compressed configuration, these algorithms critically rely on a leader particle that coordinates the rest of the particle system.
+In comparison, the Markov chain-based algorithm we present takes a fully decentralized and local approach, forgoing the need for a leader, and is naturally self-stabilizing.